 Once you have a temporary or permanent order of custody, you will want to give a copy to the school, particularly if you want restrictions placed on whether your ex can pick your child up or take him out of school.
 They need to know who is the custodial parent and who has decision-making authority.
 If the non-custodial parents wants to stay informed with copies of notices, report cards, and parent-teacher conferences, the school may need a copy of the order to provide these as well.

-When you need an attorney who will stand up for you, call the Sampair Group in Maricopa County.
+When you need an attorney who will stand up for you, call the Sampair Group in Scottsdale, Paradise Valley and Glendale.
 We’re ready to take your call.